Child Custody and Same-Sex Adoptions

 Child Custody Rights Without Adoption

 What happens if you are in a same-sex marriage but only one of the spouses legally adopts a child?
-According to a relatively recent Illinois Supreme Court case, In re Parentage of Scarlett Z, parents who have not legally adopted a child may not have rights to petition for child custody.
+According to a relatively recent Illinois Supreme Court case, In re Parentage of Scarlett Z, parents who have not legally adopted a child may not have the right to petition for child custody.
 While that case did not involve same-sex parents, it did make clear that equitable adoption—an adoption accomplished through a parent behaving as if s/he is the legal parent rather than through a court order—does not make that parent eligible to petition successfully for child custody.

 As such, it is important for same-sex parents in Chicago to go through legal adoption proceedings in order to ensure that they are eligible for child custody in the event of divorce.